loopholelabs/kmod-batch-syscalls/README.md

 ## Build and Load

 The kernel module requires Linux kernel v6.5+.
-Building the Kernel Module can be done using the following command.
+Use the following command to build the kernel module.

 ```bash
 make module
 ```

-The `memory-overlay.ko` file will automatically be generated.
-It can then be loaded using `sudo make load` and unloaded using `sudo make unload`.
+This command generates a file called `memory-overlay.ko` that you can load into the kernel using the command `sudo make load` and unload using `sudo make unload`.

-It is possible to use the `LOG_LEVEL` variable to change the kernel module log level on build.
+Set the `LOG_LEVEL` variable when building the kernel module to change log verbosity.

 ```bash
 make module LOG_LEVEL=2